Gradient in Civil Engineering with complete details and practical uses in road design. Easy explanation for students and site engineers.

 TCS: How to Study Typical Cross Section – Complete Guide

-Limiting Gradient:
+Limiting :

 When a Terrain is low or difficult, a ruling gradient is not possible